shinyoungyou/user-docs/docs/pages/connect-github.md

 <br>

 ## Option 2: From GitHub
-In this case, we already expected you have GitHub account
+In this option, we assume that you already have a GitHub account.
 <br>

-## Create a new repository in the GitHub
+### Create a new repository in the GitHub
 1. Open the GitHub and sign in

     <figure markdown="span">